 Executive Curl - The ring that has been recently reinstated in Officers rank insignia.
 It's said to date from the Crimean War when it was called "Elliot's Eye" in commemoration of Captain Elliot who acted heroically.

-Executive Officer - The second in command of a warship or shore establishment, and responsible to the Captain for the efficient running up the ship.
+Executive Officer - The second in command of a warship or shore establishment, and responsible to the Captain for the efficient running of the ship.
 Abbreviated XO.

 Eye splice - A closed loop or eye at the end a line, rope, cable etc. It is made by unraveling its end and joining it to itself by intertwining it into the lay of the line.